Writing Selection Criteria That You Don't Meet

 Selection Criteria Example

-Demonstrated ability to adhere to an appropriate and effective set of core values and act in line with those values.
+Demonstrated ability to adhere to the APS core values and act in line with those values.

 I am not currently employed by the Australian Public Service (APS) but